 Will toothpaste remove scratches from my glasses?

 We wouldn’t recommend using toothpaste on any glasses lenses, as you can end up causing more damage to your lenses in the process.
 Abrasive chemicals within toothpastes can scratch the glasses’ lens surface and can cause more damage by eroding away any specialist lens treatments, UV protection or sun tint.
+For sunglasses, this can also damage the dark tint and coatings that help to keep your eyes protected from UV damage.
 With these treatments altered, you’ll likely find that your glasses don’t correct your vision and appear opaque, smudged or blurry, no matter how well you clean them.

-Can I use baking soda to remove scratches from my glasses?
+Can I use baking soda to remove scratches from my glasses or sunglasses?

 So, while home remedies may seem like quick fixes to a relatively small lens scratch, you actually run the risk of causing permanent damage to your lenses in the long run.
 So it’s best to visit your optician to have them checked by a professional.